Deophius/singin/readme.md

 ## Requirements on the client side

-1. Python 3.8, it might work on other versions, but it's not tested.
+1. Python 3.8 or 3.10, it might work on other versions, but it's not tested.

 ## Requirements on the server side